Victims Family: History

 In May 2012 VF made a return trip to Europe for 13 shows that included the bands first ever shows in Finland.

 2014 marked the 30yr Anniversary and the band performed a commemorative show at the Phoenix Theater in Petaluma, CA that featured an opening band lineup with each of the members other current bands.
 Tim with Black Cat Grave, Larry with Brubaker and Ralph with The Sea Men.

-Jan 2019 marked the beginning of a tight relationship with Portland band Nasalrod which features Spit Stix of FEAR on drums.
+January 2019 marked the beginning of a tight relationship with Portland band Nasalrod which features Spit Stix of FEAR on drums.

 The bands embarked on a 10 show West Coast run and then another Norcal run of shows in 2022.

 Shortly after this, both bands went into writing mode and each band worked up 5 new songs to be released on a planned upcoming split 12".

-December 2022 the band was offered a 2 week run with the Paul Green Rock Academy which featured a cavalcade of young musician students and Butthole Surfers singer Gibby Haynes.
+In December 2022, the band was offered a 2 week run with the Paul Green Rock Academy which featured a cavalcade of young musician students and Butthole Surfers singer Gibby Haynes.
 The tour rolled from San Diego to Seattle with a total of 9 shows.

-Early 2024 both Victims Family and Nasalrod completed the recording and mixing of their respective 5 new songs and the split 12" 'In The Modern Meatspace" was released in 2024 on Nasalrod bass player Mandy Morgans' label Nadine Records.
+In early 2024, both Victims Family and Nasalrod completed the recording and mixing of their respective 5 new songs and the split 12" 'In The Modern Meatspace" was released in 2024 on Nasalrod bass player Mandy Morgans' label Nadine Records.

-November 2024 the band were asked to open 3 shows on the West Coast for Pinback.
+In November 2024, the band were asked to open 3 shows on the West Coast for Pinback.
 The first show was at the Fillmore in San Francisco which VF had not performed at since 1994.

-December 2024 the band made a trek up to the South West corner of Canada to play 3 shows with Nomeansno drummer John Wrights' new band Dead Bob with the Invasives supporting all 3 shows.
+December 2024, the band made a trek up to the South West corner of Canada to play 3 shows with Nomeansno drummer John Wrights' new band Dead Bob with the Invasives supporting all 3 shows.